shantipriyap/MDOLC/README.md

 Overview
 ---------
 The repository contains the code/data of the released Multi Dialect Odia Song Lyric Corpus (MDOLC).
-The data is already splitted into train/dev/test set for the experiment.
+The data is already split into train/dev/test sets for the experiment.
 We also provided 230 songs in XML format for research purposes as shown below.

 <p align="center">
   <img src="odia_lyric.png" width="350" height="350">